Grax32/Grax32.github.io/2013/07/filter-pattern-for-linq-query-filter.md

+---
+layout: pages
+permalink: /2011/11/post.html
-Grax Coding: Custom LINQ Filter Operators
+title: Custom LINQ Filter Operators
+---
 <div class="NoSpacing">
 Generics, expressions, and extension methods are amazing features that open the doors to incredible new features and abilities in C#